craigmckeachie/tql-2024-notes/react-exercises.md

    Open your browser and navigate to the following URLs to verify that routing works as expected:

    - `/` should display the Home page.
-   - `/movies` should display the Movies page.
+   - `/teams` should display the Teams page.
-   - `/actors` should display the Actors page.
+   - `/players` should display the Players page.

    Ensure that the navigation links correctly switch between these pages and that the current page is highlighted in the navigation.